Antoniodeoliveirasegura/twitch-voice-modbot/README.md

 # 🎙️ Twitch Voice-Controlled Moderation Bot

+NOT FULLY DONE, USING WHISPER FOR TRANSCRIBING DOES NOT FULLY WORK

 This bot listens to your Twitch livestream audio, detects moderation phrases like “timeout [word]” or “remove [word]”, and updates your Nightbot blacklist in real-time.
 Perfect for streamers who want voice-only control over chat moderation.

 ## ✨ Features